emoon/rust_minifb/README.md

 Status
 ------
-Currently Windows and Mac are the current supported platforms.
-X11 (Linux/FreeBSD/etc) support is coming soon.
+Currently Mac, Linux and Windows are the current supported platforms.
+X11 (Linux/FreeBSD/etc) support has been tested on Ubuntu (x64).
+Bug report(s) for other OSes/CPUs are welcome!

 Build instructions